sjanel/aeronet/docs/FEATURES.md

 ## Construction Model (RAII & Ephemeral Ports)

-`HttpServer` binds, configures the listening socket and registers it with epoll inside its constructor (RAII).
+`SingleHttpServer` binds, configures the listening socket and registers it with epoll inside its constructor (RAII).
 If you request an ephemeral port (`port = 0`), the kernel-assigned port is immediately available via `server.port()` after construction (no separate setup step).

 Why RAII: